firequo/job-crusher/README.md

 **Issues:**
 - The charts despawn after a period of inactivity when the window is in the background.
 They reappear when moused over.
 No idea why, maybe due to garbage collection or something.
 - Site formatting works poorly on mobile
+- Scripts for initial population of databases are not robust and were made to be used once and thrown away (should work fine but YMMV)

 **Future Development:**
 - Make a mobile version of the site
 - Refactor jobs.html
 - Add more pages and more functionality
+- Update average salaries and vacancies automatically